claytonleonardcook/javascriptadventofcode/README.md

 returning the correct output.
 From there, all days are a repeat of creating the template folders/files from plop and inserting your given inputs.
 Enjoy your Advent of Code!

+## Notes

+- Make sure to make your repository private if you plan on pushing to GitHub.
+- The second part of each day is usually pretty tough so I see it as a challenge to go above and beyond.
+If you just complete the first part you can advance to the next day.
+I plan on going back through at the end of the event and trying my hand at the second parts of the problem.